MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 To resolve this issue, reboot the resource bridge VM, and it should recover its IP address.
 If the address is assigned from a DHCP server, reserve the IP address associated with the resource bridge.

 The Arc resource bridge may also be unreachable due to slow disk access.
-Azure Arc resource bridge uses Kubernetes extended configuration tree (ETCD), which requires [latency of 10ms or less](https://docs.openshift.com/container-platform/4.6/scalability_and_performance/recommended-host-practices.html#recommended-etcd-practices_).
+Azure Arc resource bridge uses Kubernetes extended configuration tree (ETCD), which requires [latency of 10 ms or less](https://docs.openshift.com/container-platform/4.6/scalability_and_performance/recommended-host-practices.html#recommended-etcd-practices_).
 If the underlying disk has low performance, operations are impacted and failures can occur.

 ### SSL proxy configuration issues